3-shake/alert-menta/README.md

 You can receive support for failure handling that is completed within GitHub.
 - Execute commands interactively in GitHub Issue comments:
   - `describe` command to summarize the Issue
-  - `analysis` command for root cause analysis of failures (in development)
   - `suggest` command for proposing improvement measures for failures
   - `ask` command for asking additional questions
+- Execute any command defined by the user other than the above (e.g. `analysis` command for root cause analysis of failures).
+Please see [here](#.alert-menta.user.yaml)
-- Mechanism to improve response accuracy using [RAG](https://cloud.google.com/use-cases/retrieval-augmented-generation?hl=en) (in development)
+- Mechanism to improve response accuracy using [RAG](https://cloud.google.com/use-cases/retrieval-augmented-generation?hl=en) in [Pinecone](https://www.pinecone.io/)
+  - If you use RAG, you must register with Pinecone, the vector database, and register your API key as PINECONE_API_KEY in Actions Secrets.
+Please see [here](#3.-configure-to-use-rag)
+  - `similar_code` option to search similar code
+  - `similar_issue` option to search similar issues
-- Selectable LLM models (OpenAI, VertexAI)
+- Selectable LLM models
+  - OpenAI
+  - VertexAI
+  - Claude (under development)
+  - OpenAI-Compatible Server (under development)
 - Extensible prompt text
   - Multilingual support